Capture One Pro 21: Should you buy a perpetual license or a subscription?

 Support this site

-If you found this feature useful, please consider buying a license or subscription through our links.
-Please enter the promo code ‘DJP10’ at checkout for an additional 10% off everything and it will be seen as a show of support to Capture One A/S. Sales through these affiliate links may earn commission, which helps the running of this site.
+Please consider buying a license or subscription if you found this feature useful through our links.
+Please enter the promo code ‘DJP’ at checkout as a show of support to Capture One A/S.

 Thank you for your support.